yusufafify/Calculator-CLI/README.md

 npm start #start the development server
 ```
 copy the `localhost:3000` and paste it in the browser to test
-#### create the .exe file and can run as a standalone cli and added to the environment variables and run in any terminal on the device
 ---

 For more details on building and testing the C and Python code, see the Makefile and workflow files in `.github/workflows/`.